HRSuperSport/hrnogomet-backend-kit/README.md

 Library holding common helper code shared by different backend applications.

-**IMPORTANT:** strictly no business logic here!
+**IMPORTANT:** strictly no business logic here (no sensitive values like AWS account numbers, ARNs, etc.)!
 This is public repo so that it is retrievable as any other open source library!